Tianqing Zhang

 Research

-My research studies weak gravitational lensing, by utilizing statistical and machine learning methods to extract information from large photometric survey dataset, such as the Vera R. Observatory's Legacy Survey of Space and Time (LSST) and the Subaru Telescope's Hyper Suprime-Cam (HSC).
+My research studies weak gravitational lensing and utilize statistical and machine learning methods to extract information from large photometric survey dataset such as the Vera R. Observatory's LSST, the Subaru Telescope's Hyper Suprime-Cam (HSC), and Roman Space Telescope's High Latitude Imaging Survey.

 Point Spread Function (PSF)